Written by: Tim Edison

 Bridge Road Vineyards Cabernet Sauvignon

-This wine pairs well with steak, venison, fish, hard cheeses, pastries, and sweet desserts.
+This wine pairs well with steak, venison, fish, hard cheeses, pastries, and chocolate desserts.
 It has a medium finish and a fresh profile.
-Bridge Road Vineyards is based in Irvine, CA, specializing in red and white wines.

 winking owl cabernet sauvignon